javi-patch/auto-fork-action/README.md

 # auto-fork-action

 A GitHub Action that automatically forks a repository into your organization, creates a `<repo>-maintainers` team, assigns specified users as maintainers and grants permissions.

 > Simplify onboarding of forked repos and team setup for your organization.

 ## Features

-- 🔧 Automatically fork any public repo into your org
+- 🔧 Automatically fork any public repository into your org
 - 👥 Bootstrap a maintainers team and assign roles
 - 🔒 Grant fine-grained permissions (`pull`│`push`│`maintain`)
 - 📦 Reusable action with configurable inputs